Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 before you actually code anything
-The intranet checks for Python projects won’t be released before their first deadline, in order for you to focus more on TDD and think about all possible cases
+The intranet checks for Python projects won’t be released before their first deadline, in order for you to focus more on TDD and think about all possible cases trongly encourage you to work together on test cases, so that you don’t miss any edge case.
+But not in the implementation of